TTI17/Lizard_Bot/README.md

 ## __Commands for regular users__
 - !report - *sends a report to the administrator as a message.*

+# What's new
+[x] - database in json-file added database.py file, which collects user data using messages.

 ## Author
 (C) 2023 [Jack_Lizard](https://t.me/jack_lizard).